ThePleasantGuy/QuickAid-App/README.md

 - **Emergency Alerts**: Allows users to send real-time alerts to pre-set contacts in case of an emergency.
 - **Location Tracking**: Users can share their current location with emergency responders or contacts for quick assistance.

-P.S: Location tracking is incomplete and email.Tue code files are in master
+**P.S: Location tracking is incomplete and email.The code files are in master**